UNIVERSAL-IT-SYSTEMS/ddf-test/README.md

 ### Running test suite

 Change the engine in [global] section and queries for your engine in [your engine] section in ddf-conf/ddf_spec.ini.
+Add a ddf.ini file for your engine.

- You can also create your own BaseSpec and then add its name to the baseSpec filed in [your engine] section.
+You can also create your own BaseSpec and then add its name to the baseSpec field in [your engine] section.
 An example baseSpec for AWS engine known as BaseSpecAWS is given.
 To use this baseSpecAWS add the AWS assembly jars and uncomment the lines corresponding to the same in baseSpecAWS.

-Add a ddf.ini file for your engine.
 There are two ways to add the ddf-on-x jars:
   * Execute the shell script which takes the location of a directory which has the ddf-on-x jars.
   * Add ddf-on-x implementation jar to `lib` directory.